mydataglobal/declaration/1.0/DE/index.markdown

 Der Sinn von interoperability is to decrease friction in the Datenfluss von Datenquellen zu datennutzenden Diensten. waehrend die Moeglichkeit eines Daten-Lock-Ins ausgeschlossen ist.
 Das soll erreicht werden durch staendide Anstreben von **gemeinsammen Geschaeftspraktiken und technischen Standards**.

 In order to maximise the positive effects of open ecosystems, we will continuously work towards Dateninteroperabilitaet, open APIs, protocols, applications and infrastructure, so that all personal data are **portable and reusable**, without losing user control.
-We will build upon commonly accepted standards, ontologies, libraries and schemas, or help develop new ones if necessary.
+We will build upon commonly accepted standards, ontologies, libraries and schemas, oder helpen entwickeln neue sofern erforderlich.

 ## 4. TATEN: Was passieren muss